 The Network for Community-Engaged Primary Care Research

 The Network for Community-Engaged Primary Care Research (NCPCR) aligns with the mission of the National Institute of Health’s Community Engagement Alliance (CEAL) program by using community-engaged research in primary care settings.
-NCPCR teams design and test interventions to address health inequities and improve diversity and inclusion in research.
+NCPCR teams design and test interventions to address differences in health outcomes and improve participation in research.

 NCPCR Components